Apply for Meal Benefits for the 20-21 School Year

 About the Multipurpose Family Income Form

-By submitting the Multipurpose Family Income Form, you are helping to support our efforts to provide better school meals to our students.
+- By submitting the form, you are supporting our efforts to provide better school meals.
 Federal, local, and private grant funding is based on the number of eligible applications we collect.
 Even if your child does not eat school meals, submitting the form helps provide classroom funding at your school.

 - Your information is secure.
 Student Nutrition Services will share your information only for the purposes of determining free or reduced-price meal benefits, verifying eligibility, or for educational use.
 Our platforms provide secure online payments.